Rob Kelly

 They gave me a list of 30 diversity statements they found.
 I whittled that down to 10 that I believe are either excellent overall or at least have an idea or two for you to consider.
 Editor’s Note of December 7, 2022: Since we first published this we found another 15+ awesome diversity statements so our list is now more than 25!

-I ran the diversity statements through Ongig’s Text Analyzer software to analyze them for masculine versus feminine words, offensive words, positive and negative words and overall readability.
+I ran the diversity statements through Ongig’s Text Analyzer software to analyze them for masculine versus feminine words, offensive words, positive and negative words, and overall readability.
 You can also try these 5 Diversity tools to write more inclusive content.

 Table of Contents

-How to Write a Diversity Statement
+How to Write Effective Diversity Statements

 Here are the most popular questions people ask when researching “how to write a diversity statement?”.
 These tips should give you guidance on crafting your own diversity statement.

-What to look for in a Diversity Statement?
+What to look for in Diversity Statements?

 The best diversity statements include: